staltz/manyverse/CONTRIBUTING.md

 ```
 adb shell input text "RR" && sleep 5 && adb shell am force-stop se.manyver && adb shell monkey -p se.manyver 1
 ```

+To continuously build the frontend for desktop, run `npm run desktop-dev`.
+To load the new build you need to close electron and launch it again with `npm run desktop`.

 There is no support for continuously compiling the backend Node.js project.